marclove/handbook/benefits/insurance.md

 ### Health Insurance

 Our health insurance provider is United Health Care.
-Our plan is managed by [BradyWare](http://www.bradyware.com/).
+Our plan is managed by [BW Employee Benefits](http://www.bwebenefits.com/).

-Currently, we offer two plans: a High Deductible plan and a PPO.
+Currently, we offer two plans: a High Deductible HSA plan and a traditional PPO.

 The provider listing is available at [http://www.uhc.com/find_a_physician.htm](http://www.uhc.com/find_a_physician.htm).

+Benefits are effective 30 days from your hire date.

 #### Health Savings Accounts